 If businesses face legal action or audit, the system makes it easy to produce records in a timely fashion (required by law), and can prevent issues with retention tracking (also required by law).

 Records management programs aid businesses in improving everyday workflow and achieving better bottom-line results.

 To ensure you have an efficient program, it’s important to carefully consider all steps and factors while developing your system.

 There are several options for an effective records management program.
 However, finding the best strategy often depends on factors like your business model.

 Things to keep in mind include the size of your office, applicable laws and regulations, and whether you need a digital or paper records management system.

 Take a Full Inventory

-By doing a complete inventory of all the records you want to manage, you can implement processes that coincide with your business and the needs of the different types of information you manage.
+By doing a complete inventory, you can implement processes that coincide with your business as well as the needs of the different types of information you manage.